Table of Contents Hide

 After waiting for almost a year on the PlayStation 5 since it was announced in 2019, now the PS5 console has been fully unveiled.
-There are actually two models of the PS5, we have the disk drive edition and the Digital version, and both have the same design than is entirely different from PS4.
+There are actually two models of the PS5, we have the disk drive edition and the Digital version, and both have the same design that is entirely different from PS4.
 They also have an interface that is 100% different from the PS4.
 If you’re looking for PS5 price in Nigeria and full details, then you are in the right place.
-Here, we have the very latest details on the PS5 price in Nigeria and PS5 release date, and also the PS5 specifications and complete details.
+Here, we have the very latest details on the PS5 price in Nigeria, specifications, and complete details.

 At a showcase that took place on June 11, Sony unveiled the PS5 layout in full.
 Both PS5 editions look exactly the same, the only distinction is a slight bump on the standard edition and this is as a result of the drive slot.